Henry Charles Vernon1

 F, #31413, d.
 26 May 1812

-Anne Campbell was the daughter of John Campbell of Cawdor and Mary Pryse.2 She married Matthew Fortescue, 2nd Baron Fortescue of Castle Hill, son of Hugh Fortescue and Hon.
+Anne Campbell was the daughter of John Campbell of Cawdor and Mary Pryse.3 She married Matthew Fortescue, 2nd Baron Fortescue of Castle Hill, son of Hugh Fortescue and Hon.
 Lucy Aylmer, on 8 July 1752.1 She died on 26 May 1812.3

-As a result of her marriage, Anne Campbell was styled as Baroness Fortescue of Castle Hill on 8 July 1752.
+After her marriage, Anne Campbell was styled as Baroness Fortescue of Castle Hill on 8 July 1752.
 From 8 July 1752, her married name became Fortescue.

 Children of Anne Campbell and Matthew Fortescue, 2nd Baron Fortescue of Castle Hill